PhD - Management, University of Texas at Austin

 BBA, University of Michigan

-Matt Theeke is an assistant professor of management at the George Mason University School of Business.
+Matt Theeke is an associate professor of management at the George Mason University School of Business.
 He received his PhD in strategic management and organization theory from the University of Texas at Austin.

 Theeke’s research interests include competitive dynamics, innovation and knowledge management.
 He is interested in how a firm’s competitive interaction with rivals affects the decisions it makes with respect to its innovation strategy.
 He is also intrigued by how a firm’s approach to managing knowledge and collaborative activities affects different types of evaluations made by internal and external stakeholders.